Skip to content

 Will my terminal output be sent to a third-party AI?

-What is the redaction gate?
+What does the redaction step do?

 Can the AI catch leaked credentials?